ted-ross/transom/input/overview.md

    instead of developing your own protocol support.

 ;; - *Language-native communication frameworks* - Java, .NET, Python,
-;;    and others have their own generic communication frameworks.
+;;   and others have their own generic communication frameworks, and ;;   Qpid integrates with many of them.

 ## The future of messaging is bigger still

 Traditional messaging has focused on the back office, with just one